phreborn/MLCAF/README.md

 python scripts/calculateFakeFactor.py LFR

 # To check back the LFF modelling in the LFR
-# Prepare and initialize your samples with fakes
-source configLeptonFakeRegion/applyFF/scriptPrepareInitialize.sh
 # Debug test the analysis with fakes
 source configLeptonFakeRegion/applyFF/scriptDebug.sh
 # Submit the fake analysis to a cluster